sunriseapps/imagesorcery-mcp/README.md

 ### Installation

-1.  **Install the package using pip:**
-    It's recommended to use a virtual environment, but you can also install it globally.
+1.  **Create and activate a virtual environment (Strongly Recommended):**
+    For reliable installation of all components, especially the `clip` package (installed via the post-install script), it is **strongly recommended to use Python's built-in `venv` module instead of `uv venv`**.
     ```bash
-    # Optional: Create and activate a virtual environment
-    # python -m venv venv
+    python -m venv imagesorcery-mcp
-    # source venv/bin/activate  # For Linux/macOS
+    source imagesorcery-mcp/bin/activate  # For Linux/macOS
-    # venv\Scripts\activate    # For Windows
+    # source imagesorcery-mcp\Scripts\activate    # For Windows
+    ```

+2.  **Install the package into the activated virtual environment:**
+    You can use `pip` or `uv pip`.
+    ```bash
     pip install imagesorcery-mcp
+    # OR, if you prefer using uv for installation into the venv:
+    # uv pip install imagesorcery-mcp
     ```

-2.  **Run the post-installation script:**
+3.  **Run the post-installation script:**
-    This step is crucial for downloading the models required by the tools.
+    This step is crucial.
+It downloads the required models and attempts to install the `clip` Python package from GitHub into the active virtual environment.
     ```bash
     imagesorcery-mcp --post-install
     ```